NicolasEisfeld/NicolasEisfeld/README.md

 <br />
 <div align="left">

-- 🎲 I’m interested in Data Science
+- 🎲 I’m interested in Software Engineer and Machine Learning

 - 📖 I'm studying IT in IFRS technical education